klockcykel/godiode/README.md

 # godiode
-PoC for reliable file transfers over a data diode
+PoC for reliable file transfers over a data diode.
+Presented at SEC-T 2021